-A throws to B and then runs from touch-line to position A2.
+A throws to B and then runs from the touch-line to position A2.
 B passes the ball to A in position 2.

-A is off-side because he is in front of the ball and has not two opponents between him and the goal-line when the ball is passed forward to him by B.
+A is off-side because he is in front of the ball and there are not two opponents between him and the goal-line when the ball is passed forward to him by B.